kevinma0/kevinma0.github.io/_project/S00-streetart.md

 Experiment with times and locations.
 I thought I would to better in Faneuil Hall, Boston's most touristy spot, but I rarely got any customers when I set up there (there was also more established competition).

-The evenings on the weekends worked best for me.
+The weekend evenings worked best for me.
 This was when things were slowing down, and it was starting to get dark.
-Thursdays were always better than Fridays.
+Thursdays were always better than Fridays - I think people chill out on Thursdays, but are too eager to get drunk on Fridays.

-Your mood can get get low easily when you've get stretches without customers.
-It's okay to take a a break, buy some water, sit down, and do some light sketching while you get your energy back.
-I found that chatting with strangers without the intent of drawing them was always a mood boost.
+I realized that my mood would get lower when I went for long stretches without getting customers.
+I told myself that it was okay to take a break, buy some water, sit down, and do some light sketching while I got my energy back.
+I found that chatting with strangers without the intent of drawing them always boosted my mood.
+Your mood is important because it's most of the reason why people want or don't want to engage with you!

+It's very empowering to realize that you can make money completely independently, and with a creative skill nonetheless.
+So yes, hone your craft, but more importantly, work on your sales, because that'll account for 80% of your results.

-And don't forget: you have the ability to make someone's day :)
+And don't forget:

+You're basically a bus driver.
+You're aren't really a part of the lives of any of your passengers, but you do have the unique ability to make all of their days :)

 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{site.baseurl}}/assets/img/streetart/pair.jpg"></figure>
 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{site.baseurl}}/assets/img/streetart/image5.jpg"></figure>